r3adne/auralizer/README.md

 ### To do:

+* Implement normalisableRanges to ensure that param values from Editor are reaching Processor correctly.
-* Fix plugin parameter storing
+* Fix plugin parameter storage
 * Make an init preset which is loaded automatically upon launch
 * Redo the processor so that it conditionally compiles into mono-mono, mono-stereo, stereo-stereo (eventually, we may do more than that because we hyphothetically can do basically anything with the HOA internally processed signal)
 * Make maybe 30-40 presets